 The Spyware – Click-Fraud Connection — and Yahoo’s Role Revisited

 Ben Edelman has had a hand in some of the most interesting research involving search engines and spyware over the past few years, on topics such as censorship in China, Saudi Arabia, France, and Germany, and more recently on spyware issues.
 If you pay for ads on a search engine, this is an article that you should check out.

 Some nice discussion here.
 Gary Flake answered a good number of questions about how MSN works, and what he likes and dislikes about the search service.
 I’d like to see part two.

 Some thoughtful questions and answers with the owner of the Best of the Web directory.

 In the only chance, I’ve had to talk with him, I got to spend about three minutes with Brett Tabke discussing PDAs in the lobby of the New York Hilton a couple of years back.
 He has a lot more to say in this interview with Lee Odden.

 Shoemoney entertains and educates with this post.
 I’m looking forward to part two.

 Conversion: Make Your Links Work Harder

-Dan Thies focuses upon something simple that might have a large impact, in this post.
+Dan Thies focuses on something simple that might have a large impact, on this post.
 I hope he keeps following this approach.